-PCH serves all children of Arizona regardless of race, creed, national origin, or religious preference.
+PC serves all children of Arizona regardless of race, creed, national origin, or religious preference.
 Our program embraces cultural and individual diversity and strives to recruit interns representative of diverse personal and demographic characteristics.
 Candidates likewise, should have experience and the desire to work with diverse groups of children, adolescents and families.
 The patient population at Phoenix Children's Hospital reflects the cultural and socioeconomic diversity of the Southwest.
-In 2017, 23% of Phoenix Children's Hospital patients were Latinx, 7% African American, 3% Native American, and 11% other.
-Three percent of Phoenix Children's Hospital patients were older than 18 years of age; 55% were (Medicaid/AHCCCS) patients.
+In 2020, 43.1% of Phoenix Children's Hospital patients were Latinx, 6.5% African American, 2.2% Native American, 3.6% Asian and 8.5% other.
+Six percent of Phoenix Children's Hospital patients were older than 18 years of age; as of 2017, 55% were patients receiving benefits through (Medicaid/AHCCCS).
 In addition to working with these underserved populations, interns have the opportunity to work with the Phoenix Children's Hospital Diversity and Inclusion Committee.
-To better enable our interns to care for these patients, we offer monthly diversity seminars covering such topics as social determinants of health disparities, cultural humility, working with the Latinx population, working with Native American patients and families, therapy with the Asian-American family, understanding the family's spirituality, and disability as diversity.
+To better enable our interns to care for these patients, we offer monthly diversity seminars covering such topics as social determinants of health and mental health disparities, cultural humility, social justice, beyond allyship, working with the Latinx population, working with Native American patients and families, therapy with the Asian-American family, understanding the family's spirituality, and disability as diversity.
 The Language Services Department provides interpreters for Spanish and American Sign Language as well as access to telephonic interpretation for many other languages.

-Facilities: In 2011, PCH opened a \$588 million expansion that is one of the 10 largest freestanding children's hospitals in the country, ultimately building out to 626 beds.
-The new Emergency Department opened in 2017.
-PCH's five-story East building, which opened in May of 2002, is a 265,000 square foot pediatric hospital.
-PCH has Specialty Care Centers around the valley and Phoenix Children's main Neonatal Intensive Care Unit (located at Banner Good Samaritan)..
-Most outpatient visits are scheduled in the PCH Ambulatory building.
-Some specialty offices, including the dialysis unit and outpatient surgery, are in the Rosenberg building, and several clinics have relocated to the new tower (e.g., cancer and blood disorders, CARE, cardiology, etc.)
+Facilities: In 2011, PC opened a \$588 million expansion that is one of the 10 largest free-standing children's hospitals in the country, ultimately building out to 626 beds.
+The expanded Emergency Department opened in 2017.
+PC's five-story East building, which opened in May of 2002, is a 265,000 square foot pediatric hospital.
+PC has Specialty Care Centers around the valley and Phoenix Children's main Neonatal Intensive Care Unit (located at Banner Good Samaritan)..
+Most outpatient visits are scheduled in the PC Outpatient Clinics located in the main tower.
+Some specialty offices, including the dialysis unit and outpatient surgery, are in the Rosenberg building, and some clinics are in Barrow Neurological Institute/Ambulatory Building (e.g., audiology, neurosurgery, neurology, psychiatry, etc.)

-Outpatient Care: The hospital's four-story Barrow Neurological Institute (Ambulatory Building), Rosenberg Building, and the second floor of the Main Building are full-service outpatient facilities.
+Outpatient Care: The hospital's four-story Barrow Neurological Institute (Ambulatory Building), Rosenberg Building, and the second floor of the Main Tower are full-service outpatient facilities.
 The outpatient clinics encompass a wide range of care, from well-baby visits to treatment of major childhood illnesses.
 Besides general pediatric care, the outpatient offices offer specialty clinics for everything from audiology assessments to treatment for cystic fibrosis so that children with chronic conditions can receive treatment from teams of specialization on a regular basis.